hiddenkrypt/GameGent/Styleguide.md

 The main entrypoint of the program is in the root directory, and named after the program: "GameGent.c". this is the sole exception to the camelCasing of filenames, due to it's property as the "start" of the code.

-Filenames for headers that just define a structure should be named '\<structure typedef label>Structure.h'
+Filenames for headers that just define a structure should be named '\<structure typedef label>Structure.h'.
+* Example: src/gui/menus/menuItemStructure.h
-* Example: src/gui/menus/menuStructure.h
+* Example: src/gui/menus/recentRomStructure.h

 All other code belongs in the `/src` directory.
 Code shall be split into subdirectories based on what system / subsystem they are a part of:
 * `/src/gui` for general gui and related sub-systems